intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The modeling background

-Unfortunately, a model-based clustering approach like the one presented in Equation \eqref{hid} is ineffective at modeling the data.
-The problem lies in the fact that the different Pareto kernel densities constituting the mixture components are extremely similar and overlapping.
-Therefore, Pareto densities with varying shape parameters can fit the same data points equally well, compromising the clustering.
-Even when considering very diverse shape parameters, the right tails of the different Pareto distributions overlap to a great extent.
-This issue is evident in Figure \ref{fig:pareto}, where we illustrate different examples of \(Pareto(1,d)\) densities.
-Thus, the distributional similarity jeopardizes the cluster assignments of the data points and the consequent \texttt{id}s estimation.
+Unfortunately, a model-based clustering approach like the one presented in Equation\nobreakspace{}\ref{hid} is ineffective at modeling the distance ratios.
+The problem lies in the fact that the different Pareto kernels have extremely similar shapes.
+Therefore, Pareto densities with varying shape parameters can fit the same data points equally well, compromising the clustering allocation and the consequent ID estimation.
+Even when considering very diverse shape parameters, the right tails of the resulting Pareto distributions overlap to a great extent.
+This issue is evident in Figure\nobreakspace{}\ref{fig:pareto}, where we depict examples of various \(Pareto(1,d)\) densities.